losor2002/CarsTrafficArcade/README.md

 ## Introduction

-Android App made with Unity when I started coding, for this reason the code is not yet properly structured and needs refactoring, but it is fully functional.
+Android App made with Unity. <br>
+This is my first project that I update every now and then with new features.

 ## Author